Skyshader77/Lacryma-Hydra/chapter18-5.typ

 Serena ceased flying.
 A dove approached them, one that carried Nix's unlocked medallion.
 It was her obligation to return it.

-"Your medallion, Phoenix Wing."
+"Your medallion, Phoenix Wing," said Serena as she wrapped the medallion around Nix's neck.

 Nix's eyes showed both incomprehension and hatred simultaneously.
 The dove deposited the artifact within Serena's palm.
 Within the medallion laid a signet, one that bore the seal of an Elysian Empress.
 The Elysian gryphon was carved on the ring.
 But what caught Nix's eye as Serena expected was the engraving encircling the Elysian beast: to the daughter of Aishula and Nosrau, the Emperor of Kings, may the prophecy light your way.

+"Why?" said Nix.

 "I did not want you to know...
-You would have enacted the prophecy," said Serena.
+You would have enacted the prophecy.
+Some things are better left unknown to the common of mortals," said Serena.

 "The Goddess believes in prophecies...
 Madness."

 "Prophecies preclude the Age of Magic.
 They are not to be taken lightly."

+"You think me capable of conquest?"

+Serena touched Nix's wounded hands, the latter's blood clinging to her own bloody palm.
+"I have seen the games you play with Majorian.
+I have seen how your eyes brighten when you wear a crown.
+You can be dreadful at times, Phoenix Wing."

+"How is aspiring to change the world frightening to your kind?"

+"I have walked the path you are intending to walk.
+It will rob you of empathy as it did with me."

+"I understand.
+You do not want me to tamper with your canvas.
+Canvasses are where we should strive to chase flawlessness."

+Serena shook her head.
+"Yet blemishes allow the artist to display their humanity."

+"Faults are never contained to a single element of the painting.
+You have seen how hurtful a single stain can be.
+What do you see in faults that contaminate the colors, the highlights, the shadows and the varnish?"

+"Yes, as irredeemable as these limitations are, they are a primordial part of human nature."

+"Yet clemency towards these inadequacies taint the legacy of the artist.
+What would you say to the connoisseurs who question your integrity?"

+"It is always easier to condemn tactics from a villa’s lounge.
+When one plunges in the battlefield that is a painting, one must surrender their childish delusion that all defects can be repaired.
+For the first casualty of ambition is one’s sanity."

+"Defeatism is a poor master."

+"Is this how you treat my canvas, the one that has granted you life for the past twenty years?"

+"I will enhance it.
+By the time I will have redone its horrible colors and faces, it would be unrecognizable."

+"Then, enlighten me.
+All children of this world are born with the ardent desire to become the heroes and heroines of a renowned painting, one which would revolutionize the art of painting itself.
+The wide majority end up drawing a plain canvas.
+Why not settle for simplicity, Phoenix Wing?
+We could have produced our own work of art if we traveled to Unknown World."

+Nix spat a mouthful of blood.
+"Simplicity?
+SIMPLICITY?
+There is no simplicity when one is a Magi."

 A dog barked beneath her.
 Spartak.
 Another mistake Nix had made was not to bring her dog to the Exiles's Island.
 Serena had never told Nix about its true origins.
 She panted as she landed on the shores of the imperial capital.
 The contents of her failing guts invaded her nose.
 Serena cursed.
 There was so much she wanted to discuss with Nix now that Serena became the Goddess anew.

+"This is where our paths diverge, Phoenix Wing."

+"Your wounds..."

+Serena used her last reserves of strength to produce the smile she always showed before Nix.
+"You Magi have inflicted much worse on me."

 Serena put Nix on Spartak's back.

-"You know what to do."
+"You know what to do," said Serena to Spartak.

 Spartak barked, sprinting for Thanatopolis' walls.
 Serena smiled.
 A cool breeze brushed her bloodied hair.
 This has been a beautiful millennium of existence.
-She closed her eyes and slumped on the ground.
+She closed her eyes and slumped on the ground. _Erfan...I am coming...I am coming, my son..._
 She slept tasting blood in her throat.
 Rocks had never felt so soft.
+A wave caressed her bleeding cheek.
+The Gates of Hell stood before her.